saildeep/queryoncsv/README.md

   -o, --outfiles string[]        Paths were the data should be written to.
-One per query -d, --csvdelimiter string      Delimiter of the csv files -D, --outputdelimiter string   Delimiter of the output csv files -H, --outputheader             Omit writing the header to the csv files -e, --csvencoding string       Encoding of the loaded csv files --queryencoding string         Encoding of the queries -h, --help                     Show this help text
+One per query -d, --csvdelimiter string      Delimiter of the csv files -D, --outputdelimiter string   Delimiter of the output csv files -N, --outputnewline string     Newline of the output csv files -H, --noheader                 Omit writing the header to the csv files -e, --csvencoding string       Encoding of the loaded csv files --queryencoding string         Encoding of the queries -h, --help                     Show this help text